plone/plone.docker/docs/usage.rst

   $ docker run --link=zeo -e ZEO_ADDRESS=zeo:8100 -p 8081:8080 plone
   $ docker run --link=zeo -e ZEO_ADDRESS=zeo:8100 -p 8082:8080 plone

-Now, open http://localhost:8080/ in your workstation web browser.
+Now, open http://localhost:8081 or http://localhost:8082 in your workstation web browser.
 If you already have a Plone site within ZEO database, click on `View your Plone site`, otherwise add a new one.